-Checklist for Screening Clients Who Want to Initiate DMPA (or NET-EN)
+Checklist for Screening Clients Who Want to Initiate Injectables (DMPA or NET-EN)

-To determine if the client is medically eligible to use DMPA, ask questions 1-8.
+To determine if the client is medically eligible to use DMPA or NET-EN, ask questions 1-8.
 As soon as the client answers YES to any question, stop, and follow the instructions after question 8.